wave31/ForkPPM/README.md

 # ForkPPM
-This presentation is a collaborative project that will be presented as a 15 minute pitch at the DCCN Project Proposal Meeting, a meeting at the neuoscience institute
+This presentation is a collaborative project that will be presented as a 15 minute pitch at the DCCN Project Proposal Meeting, a meeting at the [Donders Institute for Brain, Cognition and Behaviour](http://www.ru.nl/donders).

-The goal is
+The goals of this project are:
+- to create a GitPitch template for future Donders PPMs
-- to be a humurous 15 minute presentation about a request for forks in the Donders Kitchen
+- to make a humurous 15 minute example presentation about a request for forks in the Donders Kitchen
-- to create a GitPitch template for future Donders PPMs -- lame jokes referring to GitHub forks are much appreciated
+ - lame jokes referring to GitHub forks are much appreciated
 - to be a fun way of get neuroscientists to use GitHub
 - to be a way to see if [Gitcoin](gitcoin.co) could be useful for incentivising the collaboration

-Pull Requests will preferably be accepted from novice GitHub users at the Donders Institute.
--the GitHub user is part of the [Donders Institute]()
+Pull Requests will preferably be accepted from users that are part of the [Donders Institute Team](https://github.com/orgs/Donders-Institute).